pantheon-systems/documentation/source/docs/articles/wordpress/site-networks/managing.md

 ## Network Tips and Tricks with WP-CLI

-Comfortable with the command line?
-Here are a number of WP-CLI tips and tricks to make it easier to manage your WordPress Multisite environment.

 WordPress sometimes includes database schema changes in major releases.
-When you update WordPress to the latest version, you might see a notification in the WordPress Dashboard to update the database. `wp core update-db` includes a `--network` flag for upgrading the database across all sites on a network.
+When you update WordPress to the latest version, you might see a notification in the WordPress dashboard to update the database. `wp core update-db` includes a `--network` flag for upgrading the database across all sites on a network.

 `wp site *` is an entire set of commands for managing sites on a WordPress Multisite Network.
-Use `wp site create` to create a new site on the network, `wp site list` to see all available sites on the network, or `wp site empty` to clear a site of its posts and comments (while retaining options, users and other configuration details).
+Use `wp site create` to create a new site on the network, `wp site list` to see all available sites on the network, or `wp site empty` to clear a site of its posts and comments (while retaining options, users, and other configuration details).

 The super admin is a user role unique to WordPress Multisite.
 Like the name indicates, super admins are “super administrators”, and have unrestricted access on every site on the network.
 Need to add or remove a super admin from your Multisite Network? `wp super-admin add` and `remove` have you covered.